2023 Most Popular Public Health Bachelor's Degree Schools

 While working on their Bachelor's Degree, public health majors at UofSC accumulate an average of around $23,261 in student debt.
 The average monthly payment of a loan this size is about $304, assuming that the borrower is on a 10-year repayment plan.

-A rank of #3 on this year’s list means Rutgers University - New Brunswick is a great place for public health students working on their bachelor’s degree.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+The in-demand bachelor’s degree programs at Rutgers University - New Brunswick helped the school earn the #3 place on this year’s ranking of the most popular public health schools in the United States.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 Women make up 81% of the public health majors at the school.